nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 ## Using the procedure code

-GP Clinical Systems have not recorded the full vaccine product (dm+d code) as their main identifier for immunisation.
+GP Clinical Systems do not record the full vaccine product (dm+d code) as their main identifier for immunisation.
 GP Clinical Systems often record the type of vaccine administered as opposed to the vaccine product.
 This may be as a procedure code or a local code which maps to a procedure code.
 The immunisation procedure code will be used as the main vaccine identifier.